vali92/portofolio/ALTEN Romania - Quality Assurance Automation Engineer/README.md

 Here are some examples of the tools developed.
+The product owners asked for a desktop application where to execute test cases by themselves, workflow:

 </p>

 <p align="center"> <b>ACHIEVED SKILLS</b> </p>